X64X2/NGMTVHLK/README.md

 # mvrdLookUp

-This Python script allows you to lookup the details of a vehicle owner based on the vehicle's plate number.
-The script uses a publicly available database to retrieve the information.
+This Python script allows you to trace the details of a vehicle owner based on the vehicle's plate number in the cases of hit and run accident.
+It uses a publicly available database and API from the FRSC to retrieve the information.

 ## Requirements